About this Blog

 People who make a minimum global footprint – who don’t drive much, if at all; who don’t fly jet airliners over the year; and those who minimize their annual greenhouse gas emissions in burning fuel for the year, and the amount of electricity they use that is generated by burning fossil fuels – should be paid for NOT polluting the atmosphere.
 Heavy polluters of greenhouse gases should pay through government programs – one government official has suggested those who drive over 1,000 mile in a year should be taxed on the mileage driven over 1,000 miles per year.
 Individuals and families who don’t pollute by burning thousands of ton of greenhouse gases over the year should be financially rewarded for conserving energy.

 My proposal “Conserve, NOW!” is for governments to offer their citizens “positive financial incentives” ($) to reduce their annual greenhouse gas from their homes, the miles they drive and fly.
-This proposal is described in articles posted on this blog on August 16 and September 19, 2014, and in a one-hour radio broadcast I did last Labor Day at WORT-FM Community Radio (blog post of January 15) called “Planet Earth: It Needs Our Help Now More Than Ever”.
+This proposal is described in articles posted on this blog on August 16 and September 19, 2014, and in a one-hour radio broadcast I did on Labor Day 2015 at WORT-FM Community Radio (blog post of January 15) called “Planet Earth: It Needs Our Help Now More Than Ever”.

 Depending on how successful each individual or family was at minimizing their driving mileage and flying, and minimizing their energy use in their home, they could earn up to $22,800 in a year.
 African-American individuals and families would be eligible to earn a higher maximum of $30,400 per year.